How we are governed

 Powertrain Systems and Fuels Group Committee

 In 2005, Steve went on to run Ricardo Software, supplying many OEMs and motorsport companies with analysis software to optimise engine performance and design.
-In 2007, he was promoted to Global Product Group Director for all gasoline engine business in 2007.
+In 2007, he was promoted to Global Product Group Director for all gasoline engine business.

 In 2010 he became the Global Market Sector Director for high performance vehicles, and in 2014 he became the Business Strategy Director for the Technical Consulting business.

-Steve left Ricardo in September 2018 to set up his own consultancy providing strategic advice and business development services.
+Steve left Ricardo in September 2018 to set up his own consultancy with a focus on future propulsions systems, life-cycle analysis and the role for sustainable fuels in complementing electrification.

 Vice Dean Research of the College of Engineering, Design and Physical Science, Brunel University London